SuvadeepMukherjee/Data-Structures-And-Algorithms-In-Javascript-For-Coding-Interviews/Hashing/hashing.md

 For many data structures, the implementation can be quite complex, involving intricate algorithms and data manipulation.

-In this article and a few others in the course, we will talk about  the underlying implementation details behind a data structure.
-While it  does help to have a basic understanding, don't worry too much about  memorizing these details.
-It is  included  for completeness.

-The more important thing is to understand the interface.
  All major  data structures have built-in implementations in javascript.
 In an interview, it is expected that we know how to use the  built-in data structures, but we wouldn't be asked to implement them  ourself.

 ------